srandolph2/interactive-rating-component-main/README.md

 ### Useful resources
-Resource 1: (https://www.youtube.com/watch?v=cQnUopEeZgw) - This helped me know what steps to take and how to connect things together.
+Resource 1: (https://www.youtube.com/watch?v=cQnUopEeZgw) - TsbSankara's video.
+This helped me know what steps to take and how to connect things together.
 I would try the code on my own then watch.
 Then try on my own again.

-Resource 2: (https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me to visalize the flex properties
+Resource 2: (https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me to visualize the flex properties

 ## Author